krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 ### More examples

-Let's firm up our intuition about what presences can describe with a few more
-examples of presence density functions.
+Let's firm up our intuition about what signals in the presence calculus can describe with a few more examples of presence density functions.

 #### "Work" in software

 If you've ever written a line of code in your life, you’ve heard the question:
 “When will it be done?”
-Work in software can be a slippery, fungible concept—
-and the presence calculus offers a useful way to describe it.
+Work in software can be a slippery, fungible concept— and the presence calculus offers a useful way to describe it.

-We can express the work on a task using a presence density function whose
-value at time $t$ is the *remaining* work on the task at $t$.
+We can express the work on a task using a presence density function whose value at time $t$ is the *remaining* work on the task at $t$.

 This lets us model tasks whose duration is uncertain in general, but whose
 remaining duration can be estimated, subject to revision, at any given time—a common scenario in software contexts.

-A series of presences, where the (non-zero) mass of each presence corresponds
-to the total remaining work over its interval (interpreting the integral as a
-sum), gives us a way to represent *work as presence*.
+A series of presences, where the (non-zero) mass of each presence corresponds to the total remaining work over its interval (interpreting the integral as a sum), gives us a way to represent *work as presence*.

 Such presences can represent estimates, forecasts, or confidence-weighted
-projections—and as we'll see shortly, they can be reasoned about and computed
-with just like any other kind of presence.
+projections—and as we'll see, they can be reasoned about and computed with just like any other kind of presence.

 #### The effects of interruptions